DiMarzioBian/CoPE/README.md

 ## Difference from official repo
 This project is re-written in my tuning framework from the paper's authors code.
-The only major difference is that I clone and detach the users' and items' embeddings during getting initial dynamic states.
+- The only major difference is that I clone and detach the users' and items' embeddings during getting initial dynamic states.
+- Same as the paper's author's code, meta-learning is not adopted.
+I've tried both but the changes on result is relatively small.
+- Fast adaptation is not adopted.

 ## Usage